In

 the young is a strong motivation for cooperation between females within a pod.

-male mammals do not work cooperatively with each other in mating with females.
-Male dolphins, on the other hand, find
+Most male mammals do not work cooperatively with each other in mating with females.
+Male dolphins,

-an advantage to working with their male pair-bond where mating is involved.
-They can work together to "impress" females with
+on the other hand, find an advantage to working with their male pair-bond where mating is involved.
+They can work together

-their pair-bond behavior and can cooperatively "herd" one or more females into mating situations.
-They must work cooperatively
+to "impress" females with their pair-bond behavior and can cooperatively "herd" one or more females into mating situations.

-yet they remain in reproductive competition with each other.
+They must work cooperatively yet they remain in reproductive competition with each other.

-within the pod is established by the dominant animal demonstrating aggressive behavior toward the sub-dominant animals.
-It
+Dominance within the pod is established by the dominant animal

-does this by tail-slapping, jaw-popping, chasing and raking.
-Another form of aggression is the production of clouds of bubbles
+raking.
+Another form of aggression is the production of clouds of bubbles from the blowhole.
+Older dominant animals become

-from the blowhole.
-Older dominant animals become repositories of learned behavior and act as group leaders to pass on this
+repositories of learned behavior and act as group leaders to pass on this information to the young.

 One

-behaviors are learned.
-Once sexually mature, the females often return to their mothers' pods to raise their own young.
-Adult
+socially acceptable behaviors are learned.
+Once sexually mature, the females often return to their mothers' pods to raise

-males, on the other hand, remain in these juvenile pods longer, as they take longer to mature.
-Once mature, they “pair-bond”
+their own young.
+Adult males, on the other hand, remain in these juvenile pods longer, as they take longer to mature.
+Once

-with another male and come and go to mate with the females.
-These pair-bonds are intended to be lifelong associations.
-Should
+mature, they “pair-bond” with another male and come and go to mate with the females.
+These pair-bonds are intended

-a male lose his pair-bond, he often tries to pair up with another male.
-Adult males rarely associate with juvenile males.
+to be lifelong associations.
+Should a male lose his pair-bond, he often tries to pair up with another male.
+Adult males

-Factors affecting the cohesion of the
+Factors affecting the cohesion of the pod are fright,

 Stories of dolphins saving